-According to the International Hydropower Association10, hydropower generated around 4,300 terawatt hours (TWh) of clean electricity worldwide in 2021; and Paraguay and Costa Rica achieved a 100% renewable electricity supply, with hydropower as the backbone.
-In some countries, almost all electricity generation comes from hydropower, e.g. Norway and Nepal (Figure 5.2)
+According to the International Hydropower Association14, hydropower generated around 4,400 terawatt hours (TWh) of clean electricity worldwide in 2022 (c.15% of the world's electricity); and Paraguay and Costa Rica achieved a 100% renewable electricity supply, with hydropower as the backbone.
+In some countries, almost all electricity generation comes from hydropower, e.g., Norway and Nepal.
+Global hydropower potential is shown in Figure 5.1.